 Broulee Psychology now has three therapy dogs working with clinicians and clients at the practice.
 Our therapy dogs are certified and highly trained dogs that provide support and comfort for clients coming to our practice.

 Certified Therapy Dog

-Bella is an 18 month old golden retriever.
+Bella is a three-year-old golden retriever.
 She was purchased as a family pet but also to be trained as a therapy dog for Broulee Psychology.
 She was specifically chosen for her calm temperament to provide support to clients.

 Bella has now completed her six-day intensive training with Lead the Way Institute in Victoria.
 She passed her final assessment and is now a certified therapy dog.
 Bella will be undertaking advanced level training in 2020 – watch this space.

 Bella will be working with Stacy at Broulee Psychology on Tuesdays and Thursdays.
 If you are in the clinic on those days, you may see her in the waiting room as she loves greeting clients as you come through the door.

 It is important to make sure that Bella is not being overworked so there is no guarantee that Bella will be at the clinic but so far she is loving her interactions with clients.